loggy01/alpharing/README.md

 5. **Calculate fold change (FC)**:

-   In this step, AlphaRING calculates the fold change between the weight of the wild-type and variant residue at the position of residue substiution.
-Therefore, values futher from 1 indicate a greater change in weighting.
+   In this step, AlphaRING calculates the FC between the weight of the wild-type and variant residue at the position of substiution.
+Therefore, values futher from `1` indicate a greater change in weighting.

 6. **Calculate AlphaRING score**:

-    In this step, the absolute log2 of the FC is taken to provide a final numeric value of pathogenicity, the AlphaRING score.
-This results in a minimum AlphaRING score of 0.
-Therefore, higher scores indicate greater predicted pathogenicity.
+    In this step, the absolute log2 of the FC is taken to provide a final metric, the AlphaRING score.
+This results in a minimum AlphaRING score of `0`.
+Therefore, higher
+    AlphaRING scores indicate greater predicted pathogenicity.

 ## Installation